-Parts 1-4 are excerpted from Estate Tax Changes Past, Present, and Future (November 2021).
+Parts 1-4 are from Washington Update: Pending and Potential Administrative and Legislative Changes (January 2022).
 Some of the other parts are adapted from summaries authored or coauthored by Steve Akers.
 All of those resources are available at www.bessemertrust.com/for-professional-partners/advisor-insights.